-The Medical Officer of Health (MOH) or desi gnate has declared an outbreak of influenza at effective Influenza is a serious infectious disease, especially in persons who are elderly or have e underlying medical conditions.
-Workers in health care facilities who come into contact with the ese vulnerable persons have a duty of care to protect them by being immunized against inf iluenza.
-Facility records indicate that you were not in nmunized against influenza during the influenza season.
-Under Sec ction 29(2) of the Public Health Act of Alberta, the MOH has the legal authority to undertake wh natever steps are necessary to prevent the spread of a communicable disease to others and ma ay prohibit a person from engaging in their occupation if this activity could transmit an ir nfectious agent.
+The Medical Officer of Health (MOH) or designate has declared an outbreak of influenza at effective \\\\\\.
+Influenza is a serious infectious disease, especially in persons who are elderly or have underlying medical conditions.
+Workers in health care facilities who come into contact with these vulnerable persons have a duty of care to protect them by being immunized against influenza.